Invernisoft-Inc/neovim-conf/README.md

 - [ ] Show the cursor cuc & cul when switching windows
 - [ ] EFL full support & EDC

+### TODO confs to add:
+* Tabufline: have the Tabs opened by default in colapsed mode so that the feature can be seen and used (try: :tabnew )

 ### Wishlist
 * Trouble - A pretty list for showing diagnostics, references, telescope results, quickfix and location lists to help you solve all the trouble your code is causing. - https://github.com/folke/trouble.nvim
 * Hover - a plugin that shows things when you mouse-over words: https://github.com/lewis6991/hover.nvim